The Cathode Ray Tube site

 Several inventors clamed to have the first ideas for single or double sided target camera pickup tubes, the Hungarian engineer Kolomon Tihanyi claimed the invention of the Iconoscope storage principle, which later was used by Zworykin.

 A patent of Kolomon Tihanyi's 1926 Application úRadioskop can be found here but the British one was never granted.
-Several other people in the time between 1924 and 1931 claimed to filed the first pickup tube patents like Francois Charles Pierre Henrouteau (1928) George J.Blake and Henry D.Spooner (1924), Riccardo Brunni(Photoscope 1928) and S.I.
+Several other people inbetween 1924 and 1931 claimed to file the first pickup tube patents like Francois Charles Pierre Henrouteau (1928) George J.Blake and Henry D.Spooner (1924), Riccardo Brunni(Photoscope 1928) and S.I.
 Kataev ( Iconoscope 1931)

 The first patent (not granted) for the Iconoscope of Zworykin (RCA) dates from 1923 based on his early ideas from 1919, the American Philo Taylor Farnsworth however claimed he had his first ideas of his Image dissector tube in 1922 when he, at an age of 14, made a drawing of his TV pickup tube on the blackboard of his school.